jnicke/Profile-MonitorJNI/readme_en.md

 * Fix - HTML now shows a message when nothing is found

 1.6 - 30-11-2023
-* New - Support for Symcon 7 Visu Notification
+* New - Support for Symcon 7 Visu Notification, incl. the option to open an object when clicking on notification (Link below Webfront)